What happens next

 • track the progress

-Find more information on how the planning system works on the Scottish Government website.
+Find more out about how the planning system works on the Scottish Government website.

 You can find more guidance on how to comment on or track an application in the ePlanning user guide.